Phone Booth (film): Filming

 The principal photography on the film was completed in ten days, with an additional two days of establishing shots, pickups, and re-shoots.
-This accelerated filming schedule was aided by the adoption of French hours, a work schedule that skips the typical one-hour production shutdown for lunch break, in exchange for making food available all throughout the shooting day.
+This accelerated filming schedule was aided by the adoption of French hours, a work schedule that skips the typical one-hour production shutdown for the lunch break, in exchange for making food available all throughout the shooting day.

+The filming was done with Ron Eldard cast in the role of The Caller.
+During filming, Eldard delivered his performance from the window of a building across the street from the phone booth Farrell was in.
+The role was recast with Kiefer Sutherland after screenwriter Cohen told director Schumacher that Eldard's "voice lacked the mesmerizing tone" that Cohen wanted.
+Sutherland rerecorded all of The Caller's lines for use in the final film.

 This was costume designer Daniel Orlandi's second feature with Joel Schumacher, having previously worked together on Flawless.
 According to him, Dolce & Gabbana created the suit and shirt worn by Colin Farrell.
-Though the fashion house was tasked with making additional suit copies for filming, they unfortunately would not arrive until the last day of shooting.
-Thankfully, the film was shot chronologically and thus the costume could sustain damage without slowing down production.
+Though the fashion house was tasked with making additional suit copies for filming, they would not arrive until the last day of shooting.
+However, the film was shot chronologically and thus the costume could sustain damage without slowing down production.
 Orlandi was able to keep one of the suit copies for himself as he and Farrell were the same size.

 The film is set in real time, so the timespan in which the film takes place is as long as it takes to watch it, much like the television series 24, which also stars Kiefer Sutherland.
 Like 24, it also uses split screens.
 Although the film is set in New York City, it was filmed in front of what is now the CB1 Gallery in downtown Los Angeles, in November 2000.
 This is made evident by the LACMTA buses periodically driving by.
 The exact location of the phone booth in the film is the corner of West 5th Street and Frank Court, given away by the black gate in the background.

 Release

 Theatrical

 The film premiered on September 10, 2002, at the Toronto International Film Festival.
 It was originally due to be released in the United States on November 15 of that year.
-However, in October 2002, the Beltway sniper attacks occurred in the Washington, D.C., area, prompting 20th Century Fox to delay the release of the film to April 5, 2003.
+However, in October 2002, the Beltway sniper attacks occurred in the Washington, D.C., area, prompting 20th Century Fox to delay the release of the film to April 4, 2003.